 The Alberta Blue Cross Healthy Communities Grant program was created to help Albertans build spaces for active living in their community.
 Whether it be a skate park, playground, outdoor gym or arena, Alberta Blue Cross is helping Albertans young and old get and stay healthy.

 The Enabling Accessibility Fund (EAF) provides funding for eligible capital projects that increase accessibility for people with disabilities in Canadian communities and workplaces, creating more opportunities for people with disabilities to participate in community activities, programs and services, or access employment opportunities.
 Not-for-profit organizations could receive up to $1 million for the retrofit, renovation or new construction of accessible facilities or venues through the EAF call for concepts (CFC) for mid-sized projects.

-The Community Investment Program offered by the Canadian Internet Registration Authority funds innovative community projects to build a stronger, safer and more accessible Internet for all Canadians.
-Some examples of projects that may be considered for funding include: Community access to the Internet, Internet tools, and devices, online services for vulnerable or disadvantaged groups, digital literacy and/or web safety, and infrastructure and Internet securityasdf
+The Canadian Internet Registration Authority Community Investment Program funds innovative community projects to build a stronger, safer and more accessible Internet for all Canadians.
+Some examples of projects that may be considered for funding include: Community access to the Internet, Internet tools, and devices, online services for vulnerable or disadvantaged groups, digital literacy and/or web safety, and infrastructure and Internet security.

 Staffing and Staff Development